TassieBruce/mplot-pybind/README.md

 After constructing the examples here I came across [another `github` repository](https://github.com/tttapa/Pybind11-Matplotlib-Cpp) that also discusses using `pybind11` and `matplotlib`.
+However, that fails to comprehend the true power of the `pybind11` + `matplotlib` combination.
 The examples I provide cover a more complete illustration of how easy it is to translate any python `matplotlib` example to `c++`.

 The main content of this repository are the examples, in both python and `c++`, contained in the directory `examples/`.
 These make some use of a header-only